biicode/docs/c++/examples/c++challenge.rst

 Download the `challenge sources from github <https://github.com/biicode/challenge>`_ or in `zipped format from this link <https://biicorporateproduction.s3.amazonaws.com/media/uploads/challenge.zip>`_.
 Copy all the files into ``challenge/blocks/your_user_name/challenge``.
 If you got the sources from github, you need to replace the #include directives as follows: (#include "sparse/cs.h" => #include "tdavis/sparse/cs.h", #include <eigen/Dense> => #include <eigen/eigen/Dense>, #include "gtest/include/gtest/gtest.h" => #include "google/gtest/include/gtest/gtest.h")

-Now you can check for all the code dependencies of the current hive using the ``bii deps`` command.
+Now you can check for all the code dependencies of the current project using the ``bii deps`` command.
 Please, note that while most of the dependencies are correctly solved, three of them are not.
 Theses **unresolved dependencies** have been highlighted in the following figure:

 .. code-block:: bash
 	:emphasize-lines: 18,19,20,21

 	$ bii deps
 	Detected 5 files created, 0 updated
-	Processing hive
+	Processing project
 	  Cell your_user_name/challenge/systemsolver.h is implemented by set([\'your_user_name/challenge/systemsolver.cpp\'])

 	Find resources with include to gtest ['your_user_name/challenge/test1.cpp']